 VISIAN ICL IN SAN ANTONIO

 Dr. Kenneth Maverick and James Lehmann have years of experience with the Visian ICL.
-In fact, they believe in the technology so much that Dr. Maverick’s brother underwent the procedure four years ago.
+In fact, they believe in the technology so much that Dr. Maverick’s brother underwent the procedure EIGHT years ago.
 His brother’s vision was rated -10.00!
 That means he could only see one inch away from his face, and now he works and lives without the need for glasses.

 The Visian ICL is a thin, biocompatible lens that is inserted behind the iris, in front of the natural lens.
 It is recommended for patients with moderate to severe nearsightedness.

 We perform the Visian ICL surgery in a sterile operating room with an anesthesiologist and registered nurses present to monitor the patient.
 Our utmost concerns are patient comfort and safety.
 Some of our colleagues in San Antonio perform the surgery in their laser suite.
 We feel that since it is an intraocular procedure, it should be performed in a sterile operating room.
 That is how we would want the surgery for our family and friends, and at Focal Point Vision, our patients are family and friends.